tjacovich/ADSDataPipeline/README.md

 converts the full nonbib dict to a nonbib protobuf.

 # Status/To Do
-Data links and metrics values need better unit tests and must be validated.
 There is no code to submit protobufs to rabbitmq.
-Delete BibcodeFileReader
+Clean up ADSClassicInputStream, it might have stuff that is not long used.
 Test on adsvm04 with full data